uio-bmi/immuneML/docs/source/quickstart/cli_yaml.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Any immuneML analysis is described by a YAML specification file.
 This file contains nested key-value pairs.
 Mandatory keywords with a specific meaning are :code:`styled like this` in the text.
-Note that correct whitespace (not tab) indentation of the yaml file is important.
+Note that correct whitespace (not tab) indentation of the YAML file is important.

 In this tutorial, we will only cover the essential elements of the YAML specification.
 For a more complete introduction, see :ref:`How to specify an analysis with YAML`.